 Write using the same, everyday words you use in conversation.
 If used thoughtfully, contractions sound natural and relaxed and make reading more enjoyable.

 - Don’t mix contractions and their uncontracted equivalents in the UI, documentation, or other written collateral.
-For example, don’t use can’t and can’t in the same UI or document.

 - Never form a contraction from a noun and a verb, such as BriteCore’s developing a lot of new services.

 Note: It’s okay to form contractions from pronouns and verbs, such as he’s, she’s, we’re, they’ve.
 Exceptions are noted below.